 Technology has completely transformed consumer behavior.
 Internet users spend almost seven hours watching online videos every week and consumers under the age of 36 spend more time watching videos on social media than traditional mediums.
 Consumers depend on social media channels to discover new products and services, keep up with the latest trends, and inform purchase decisions more than ever.
 Video is undoubtedly the most effective medium for businesses to make an impact on today’s online consumer on their channel of choice.

 While YouTube will always reign supreme, other digital channels are new to the scene.
-Platforms like Instagram, Facebook, and Pinterest are prioritizing video features and functionality to empower brands to diversify their content strategies and find new ways to engage consumers.
-From Instagram Reels and IGTV to Pinterest Video, video has become an essential content pillar to develop an impactful social media strategy—and proven to be more effective at engaging and converting social media users than static content.
+Platforms like Instagram, TikTok, Twitter, Facebook, and Pinterest are prioritizing video features and functionality to empower brands to diversify their content strategies and find new ways to engage consumers.
+From Instagram Reels to Pinterest Video, video has become an essential content pillar to develop an impactful social media strategy—and has proven to be more effective at engaging and converting social media users than static content.

 As consumers spend more time watching video content online, they have higher expectations for the content they interact with.
 Not to mention, there’s a plethora of brands vying for their attention with dynamic video content.
 Brands need to have a pulse on their unique audience’s tastes and stay in tune with best practices to create video content that stands out in the crowded digital space, especially when it comes to optimal video length.

 Maximum video length: